-where $N_{i,j}$ is the number of traces in cluster $i$ that originate from website $j$, and $N_{p_i}$ is the total number of traces in cluster $i$.
-The purity thus reflects the dominance of the most frequent website in a given cluster, with lower values indicating greater diversity.

-We compute the average purity across all clusters for each anonymity set size $k$ with fixed $L = 100$.
-Figure~\ref{fig:average_purities} presents the resulting values alongside the theoretical lower bound $f(k) = 1/k$, which represents the best achievable diversity for a perfectly balanced cluster.
+Following~\cite{singhal2005clustering}, we compute cluster $i$'s purity $p_i$ as $\frac{\max_j N_{i,j}}{N_{p_i}}$, where $N_{i,j}$ is the number of traces from website $j$ in cluster $i$, and $N_{p_i}$ is the total traces in cluster $i$.
+Lower purity indicates greater diversity.
+We compute average purity across all clusters for each $k$ with fixed $L = 100$.
+Figure~\ref{fig:average_purities} shows these values alongside the theoretical lower bound $f(k) = 1/k$, representing optimal diversity for a perfectly balanced cluster.
 As shown in the figure, the empirical purity values closely track the $1/k$ curve, indicating that our clustering procedure approaches the theoretical optimum in terms of diversity.
-This result confirms that the Tamaraw-specific distance function naturally leads to anonymity sets composed of traffic patterns from multiple websites, supporting the desired $l$-diversity property of the defense.